insilichem/ommprotocol/docs/input.rst

 Top-level parameters
 --------------------

-*All the parametes are optional except stated otherwise.*
+*All the parameters are optional except stated otherwise.*

 Input options
 .............

 - ``topology``: Main input file.
 Should contain, at least, the topology, but it can also contain positions, velocities, PBC vectors, forcefields...
 Required.
+Supports PDB/PDBx, Mol2, Amber's PRMTOP, Charmm's PSF, Gromacs' TOP, Desmond's DMS.
 - ``positions``: File with the initial coordinates of the system.
 Overrides those in topology, if needed.
 Required if the topology does not provide positions.
+If the file is a trajectory, a frame must be specified with a list: ``[ path_to_trajectory.dcd, 1044]``.
+Supports PDB, COOR, INPCRD, CRD, GRO, DCD.
 - ``velocities``: File containing the initial velocities of this stage.
 If not set, they will be set to the requested temperature.
+Supports PDB, VEL.
 - ``box_vectors``: File with replacement periodic box vectors, instead of those in the topology or positions file.
-Supported file types: XSC.
+If the file is a trajectory, a frame must be specified with a list: ``[ path_to_trajectory.dcd, 1044]``.
+Supports XSC, CSV, PDB, GRO, INPCRD, DCD.
 - ``checkpoint``: Restart simulation from this file.
 It can provide one or more of the options above.
+Supports STATE.XML, RS.
 - ``forcefield``: Which forcefields should be used, if not provided in topology.
 Required for PDB topologies.
 More details on :ref:`forcefields`.
 - ``charmm_parameters``: CHARMM forcefield.
 Required for PSF topologies.